[2011-2012 Internship Class]

-- Prepare graduates to be leaders in a diverse array of entry-level dietetics roles and responsibilities; and
+1. Prepare graduates to be leaders in a variety of entry-level positions in the field of dietetics; and

-- Promote the concept of lifelong learning as a personal and professional obligation for dietetics practice.
+2. Prepare graduates who demonstrate lifelong learning as a personal and professional obligation for dietetics practice

 Concentration Area: Communications

-This concentration encourages students to come together and utilize various modes of communication to share information with each other, other healthcare facilities and the public.
-The concentration competencies to support the Communications concentration are:
+This concentration encourages students to come together and utilize various modes of communication to share information with their peers, healthcare professionals and the public.
+The Communications Concentration has two goals listed below.

-- Review, analyze and evaluate current literature to establish recommendations for best practices in treatment of nutritional conditions.
+1. Review, analyze, evaluate and disseminate current literature to establish recommendations for best practices in the field of nutrition and dietetics

-- Apply concepts and techniques from current web-based technologies and social media for use in nutrition and dietetics.
+2. Apply concepts and techniques from current computer and web-based technologies and social media platforms for use in the field of nutrition and dietetics

 Refer to Program Expectations for the entire list of Competencies & Learning Outcomes.